arazosman/Code-Detective/README.md

 # Code Detective
 Code Detective is a software plagiarism detection tool based on MOSS (Measure of Software Similarity) method of Stanford University.
-It written in C++ and designed with QT Creator.
+It is written in C++ and designed with QT Creator.
 Contributions made by Osman Araz and Muhammet Çeneli, respect to their 1<sup>st</sup> graduation project of Yıdız Technical University - Computer Engineering department.

 ## What Code Detective Can Do?
 Code Detective detects plagiarisms in seconds for programming source codes such as C, C++, C#, Java and Pyhton and for documents such as TXT and PDF.
 Code Detective checks plagiarisms for files that given by the user, it doesn't search over internet to check plagiarims.